sbrajesh/bp-extended-friendship-request/readme.txt

 = Does This plugin works without BuddyPress =
 No, It needs you to have BuddyPress Installed and activated

+= Where to get support? =
+Please use [BuddyDev forums](https://buddydev.com/support/forums/ ) to allow us serve you better.

 == Screenshots ==

 1. This shows sending a friendship request screenshot-1.png